Charlypee/cheatsheet/amazon-linux.md

 ### install nexus

-- apt-get install wget ( install if you dont have wget )
+- yum install wget ( install if you dont have wget )
 - java -version ( make sure java is installed which should be java 8 or higher version )
 - wget https://download.sonatype.com/nexus/3/latest-unix.tar.gz
 - tar -xvf latest-unix.tar.gz